How to Use a Katana Safely and Properly

 - Hasso (Side) – move to different positions (Chudan, Jodan, and Gedan) for a more aggressive or relaxed system.

-All of these are fantastic basic positions to learn particularly when casting how that you strike or put up your defense mechanisms.
+All of these are fantastic basic positions to learn, particularly when casting how you strike or put up your defense mechanisms.

 Step 3 - Drawing Cuts

 What is interesting to notice is precisely the same way you draw your sword (launch it out of your sheath) is the way you put up your very first clip.
-In a feeling, it functions just as a two for one.
+In a feeling, it functions just as a two-for-one.
 Timing and orientation are all about.
 The left hand would be the opener of this blade, and the ideal hand is used to direct it around the grip.
-The sword is pulled toward the competition in a parallel manner having a goal to attack.
+The sword is pulled toward the competition in a parallel manner, with the goal of attacking.

 Step 4 - Two-Handed Cuts